This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Start with an English letter and use English letters, numbers, and the special character (-) within 3-30 characters
+• must start with an English letter and be entered using English letters, numbers, and special characters (-) within 3 - 30 characters

-• Only resources in the same Account and same region can be registered
+• Only resources in the same account and the same region can be registered

-• Regardless of the Use setting, the nodes of the cluster can access the private endpoint
+• Regardless of whether Enable is enabled, the nodes of the cluster can access the private endpoint

-• Set the access control IP range so that external users can access the Kubernetes API server endpoint
+• Set the access control IP range to allow external access to the Kubernetes API server endpoint

-• If external access is not needed, you can disable it to reduce security threats
+• If external access is not required, you can disable it to reduce security threats

-ServiceWatch log collectionSelectSet whether to enable log collection so that logs for the cluster can be viewed in ServiceWatch
+ServiceWatch log collectionSelectSet whether to enable log collection so that cluster logs can be viewed in ServiceWatch

-• Use to select provides 5 GB of log storage for free for all services within the Account, and if it exceeds 5 GB, charges are applied based on storage amount
+• Enable selection provides 5 GB of log storage free for all services within the Account, and charges apply based on storage volume when exceeding 5 GB

-• If you need to check cluster logs, it is recommended to enable the ServiceWatch log collection feature
+• If you need to view cluster logs, it is recommended to enable the ServiceWatch log collection feature

 Cloud Monitoring log collectionSelectSet whether to enable log collection so that logs for the cluster can be viewed in Cloud Monitoring

-• Enable: If selected, 1 GB of log storage is provided for free for all services within the Account, and any amount exceeding 1 GB will be deleted sequentially
+• If you select Use, 1 GB of log storage is provided for free across all services in the Account, and any data exceeding 1 GB will be deleted sequentially

-• Subnet Name: Choose a standard Subnet to use among the subnets of the selected VPC
+• Subnet name: Select a standard Subnet to use from the subnets of the selected VPC

-• Security Group: Select button after clicking then Select Security Group popup window select Security Group
+• Security Group: Click the Select button and then choose a Security Group in the Select Security Group popup

 • Up to 4 Security Group can be selected

-• Default Volume (NFS): Click the Search button and then select the file storage in the File Storage Selection popup.
-The default Volume file storage can only use the NFS format
+• NFS Volume: After clicking the Search button, select the file storage in the File Storage Selection popup.
+The default file storage supports only the NFS format

 Table.
 Kubernetes Engine service information input items